Do nipple piercings affect breastfeeding?

 Some studies, however, show that for some women, milk ducts can sometimes become obstructed, and this may cause some difficulties for breastfeeding mothers.

-It may potentially prevent some milk from coming out of the breast when the baby is feeding, or when pumping milk, but often there is no issue at all.
+It may potentially prevent some milk from coming out of the breast when the baby is feeding, or when breast pumping, but often there is no issue at all.

 You may be encouraged to know that it’s possible to breastfeed just from one breast.

-This means that even if you do experience difficulties on one side because of the nipple piercing, your body can make all the milk that your baby needs on the other breast.
+Doing so means that even if you experience difficulties on one side because of the nipple piercing, your body can make all the milk that your baby needs on the other breast.

-So, just to reiterate, if you have nipple piercings, yes, it is certainly possible to breastfeed and to do that successfully.
+So, to reiterate, if you have nipple piercings, yes, it is undoubtedly possible to breastfeed and to do that successfully.

 Review dates, references & further resources